Gregory Santos: Chicago White Sox

 On December 22, 2022, Santos was traded to the Chicago White Sox for minor league pitcher Kade McClure.
 Santos made 60 relief appearances for Chicago in 2023, recording a 3.39 ERA with 66 strikeouts and 5 saves across 66 1/3 innings pitched.

 Seattle Mariners

-On February 3, 2024, the White Sox traded Santos to the Seattle Mariners in exchange for right-handed pitcher Prelander Berroa and outfielder Zach DeLoach.
+On February 3, 2024, the White Sox traded Santos to the Seattle Mariners in exchange for right-handed pitcher Prelander Berroa, outfielder Zach DeLoach, and a Round B Competitive Balance draft pick, which was used to draft Blake Larson.
 He began the year on the injured list with a right lat strain.
 Santos was transferred to the 60-day injured list on April 25.
 He was activated from the injured list on July 8.
-In 8 appearances for Seattle, Santos recorded a 4.91 ERA with 6 strikeouts across 7 1/3 innings pitched.
+In eight appearances for Seattle, Santos recorded a 4.91 ERA with six strikeouts across 7 1/3 innings pitched.

+Santos made another eight appearances for the Mariners in 2025, compiling a 1–1 record and 5.14 ERA with no strikeouts over seven innings of work.
 On April 25, 2025, Santos was placed on the 15-day injured list due to right knee inflammation; it was announced that he would require a cleanup surgery to repair cartilage.
 He was transferred to the 60-day injured list on April 29.
+On November 21, Santos was non-tendered by Seattle and became a free agent.

+San Francisco Giants (second stint)

+On December 17, 2025, Santos signed a minor league contract with the San Francisco Giants.
+He was assigned to the Triple-A Sacramento River Cats to begin the regular season, recording a 2.45 ERA with six strikeouts and three saves over eight appearances.
+On April 29, 2026, the Giants selected Santos' contract, adding him to their active roster.
+He made three appearances for San Francisco, recording a 3.60 ERA with one strikeout over five innings of work.
+On July 6, Santos was removed from the 40-man roster and sent outright to Sacramento.
+Two days later, Santos elected free agency.